sebasfavaron/terrain-prediction-neural-net/README.md

 # Neural Network
-Project for "Sistemas de inteligencia artificial" @ITBA, written in Octave
+Project for "Sistemas de inteligencia artificial" @ITBA, written in Octave.

+This is a university project done in collaboration with Ximena Zuberbuhler, Martin Victory and Segundo Fariña.

 ## Objective
 Implement a neural network in octave.
 Train it for aproximating a terrain: given some coordenates we want to